Discovering the 5 Lesser Known Places in Malaysia

 Travellers often ignore peninsula Malaysia's east coast, which is sad because the region boasts some of the country's best seafood.

 It's relatively inaccessible, so a car is almost necessary to make this journey.
 In Tanjung Lumpur, sample fresh fish, clams and calamari – all for delightfully low prices.
-CNN recently named the seafood here some of Malaysia's best and we agree.
+For more information on one of the most famous dishes in Kuantan and Tanjung Lumpur, click here.

 How to go there: Express bus services are available from Beach Road, Singapore to Terminal Sentral Kuantan(TSK).
-From TSK, it'll take 15-20 minutes by taxi to Tanjung Lumpur.
+From TSK, it's a 15-20 ride by taxi to Tanjung Lumpur.

 5. Dungun, Terengganu